JohnTheBlindMilkman/JJFemtoMixer/README.md

 ## Important Notes

-1. Currently this works only for identical particles.
-There are plans to extend this for non-identical.
-If you wish to add this feature submit a pull request.

-2. There are certain criteria which your event and pair class have to meet in order for the code to compile:
+There are certain criteria which your event and pair class have to meet in order for the code to compile:

 ### Event Class:
-    - Has an `operator!=` to know if we are not trying to mix two of the same events.
+- Has a `GetID()` function, which returns an `std::string` to know if we are not trying to mix two of the same events.

 ### Pair Class:
 - Has a constructor of the following signature:
     ```c++
     YourPairClass(const std::shared_ptr<YourTrackClass>&,const std::shared_ptr<YourTrackClass>&)
     ```